 Click here to join today!

-Welcome, we’re delighted that you’re thinking about paediatric neurodisability as a career – it is a fascinating and varied sub-specialty!
+Welcome, we’re delighted that you’re thinking about paediatric neurodisability as a career!

 What makes a good paediatric neurodisability doctor?